Pattedetable/phyg-standing-sound-waves/README.md

 The source code is available on [GitHub](https://github.com/Pattedetable/phyg-standing-sound-waves).

-This software uses libraries from the FFmpeg project under the LGPLv2.1, Qt under the LGPLv3, Python, Numpy and Matplotlib.
+This software uses libraries from Qt under the GPL/LGPLv3, Python, Numpy and Matplotlib.